MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ```powershell
 PS C:\> Enter-PSSession -ContainerId $con.ContainerId –RunAsAdministrator
 ```
-When in the remote session, notice that the shared folder `c:\iisinstall` has been created however is empty.
+When in the remote session, notice that the shared folder `c:\iisinstall` has been created, however is empty.

 ```powershell
 ls c:\iisinstall